Livestock Watering Regulations

-For the Act to stand up to the challenges facing B.C. waterways, it needs strong policies and regulations for legs.
+For the Water Sustainability Act to stand up to the challenges facing B.C. waterways, it needs strong policies and regulations for legs.
 The Province has been working on this - most recently asking for public input on proposed policy changes to livestock watering practices.

 Ranchers rely on accessible water sources and storage for livestock raising operations.
 To get access to water, ranchers may divert water from streams, build groundwater or reservoir dugouts, or go through a utility.
 On the other hand, ensuring that agricultural waste is kept out of streams and drinking water sources, that water quality is protected and water quantity reserved for stream flow, are all essential for human and ecosystem health.